70+ Lesson Plan Templates in PDF

 The Importance of Lesson Plans

-- It helps with the organization of the teacher’s task.
+- It helps with the large organization of the teacher’s task.

 - It provides coherence in the framework of effective teaching.